Smart Zoning and Thermostat Setup in Mar Vista for sleep, smoke, and room-by-room comfort.

 Common mistakes the audit catches before crew day

-Two patterns Marcus catches in audits: Bypass damper recirculates supply air to return; cooling cycle drops coil below 32°F, ice forms, drain pan overflows.
-The original "smart zoning" became a ceiling stain; Wi-Fi thermostat loses cloud and reverts to default 78°F setpoint at 11 p.m.; the homeowner wakes up sweating because the schedule never reached the bedroom controller.
+Bypass damper recirculates supply air to return; cooling cycle drops coil below 32°F, ice forms, drain pan overflows.
+The original "smart zoning" became a ceiling stain The countermeasure is documentation, not goodwill.

 08